enterprisealchemist/enterprise-ai/README.md

 - Explainable AI: Springer article
 - Edge AI: Wevolver 2023 Edge AI Technology Report

-### From Emerging Trends to Alchemical Analogy:
+### From Emerging Tech to Risks and Challenges
-   "As we consider these emerging technologies, it's helpful to think about AI's transformative power through the lens of an interesting and esoteric analogy: alchemy."
+- "While these emerging technologies offer exciting possibilities, it's crucial that we also consider the potential risks and challenges that come with implementing AI in enterprise settings.
+Let's explore some of these concerns."

 # Risks and Challenges in Enterprise AI